todoadmin/vue-admin-chart/README.en.md

 </p>

 > TodoAdmin-Vue:It is an integrated management back-end template solution.
-The project uses TS script language and is based onVue 3.2+/Vue-cli 5.0+/Vue-router 4.0+、Axios0.2.7+、Element-plus 2.2+、Pinia 2.0+、ECharts 5.3+,The project is composition API style.
+The project uses TS script language and is based onVue 3.2+/Vue-cli 5.0+/Vue-router 4.0+、Axios0.2.7+、Element-plus 2.2+、Pinia 2.0+、ECharts 5.3+,The project is composition API style,use remote API & mock dual interface mode to load data.

 ## Demo